 The draft beer equipment that you already have and your budget will determine which route you choose to get Guinness on tap at home.
 Regardless of the option you choose, there are three basic differences between a standard draft beer system and a stout system that you’ll want to keep in mind:

 - The Faucet

 Instead of CO2 like a traditional draft beer system, Guinness uses a nitrogen/CO2 blend to push the beer through the lines, and it’s nitrogen that gives Guinness it’s tell-tale creamy, tight head.
 Mixed gas comes in an all-in-one air tank that contains 75% nitrogen and 25% CO2.

+To find a mixed gas dealer in your area, it’s a good idea to ask your local Guinness distributor who he or she recommends.
 The Guinness Import Company goes to great lengths to make sure that gas dealers are properly blending mixed gas.
-Some gas dealers are particular and they will only fill a nitrogen tank with mixed gas.
-Other dealers will fill your regular CO2 tank with the mixed gas, as the only difference between the two types of tanks is the threads.
+Some gas dealers are particular, and they will only fill a nitrogen tank with mixed gas.
+Other dealers have no qualms filling your regular CO2 tank with the mixed gas, given that the only difference between the two types of tanks is the threads.